-no longer functions.
+2 Footnote no longer applicable.

 3 The Companies Act 1961 and related Acts about companies were superseded by the Companies (Application of Laws) Act 1981 and the Companies (Western Australia) Code, see s.
 18 of the Act.

 4 The Companies (Application of Laws) Act 1981 and the Companies (Western Australia) Code and related Acts and codes were superseded by the Corporations (Western Australia) Act 1990 and the Corporations Law (see s.
 85 of the Act) which, on 15 July 2001, were superseded by the Corporations Act 2001 of the Commonwealth, see the Corporations (Ancillary Provisions) Act 2001 s.
 6.